 1493 Dominion Street, North Vancouver, BC V7J 1B3

 Our North Vancouver location offers public drop-off hours for resource recovery of materials not generally accepted by municipal blue box collections.
 Please note that as our depot is privately run we charge a fee to drop-off material for recycling.
-The fee is $7 to drop-off an extra large bag full of mixed recycling materials– materials which may otherwise end up in a landfill.
-We provide optional WCS bags for a deposit of $7 to collect your materials in.
+The fee is $7 to drop-off an extra large bag (35×48 inches) full of mixed recyclable materials – materials which may otherwise end up in a landfill.
+We provide optional WCS extra large bags for a deposit of $7 to collect your materials in.

 Participants are asked to make use of the sorting tables to separate their materials into the labeled bins provided.
 Our staff are happy to answer any questions, or to walk new participants through how the program works.
-WCS North Vancouver drop-off depot accepts cash, debit, Visa, or MasterCard.
+Our depot accepts cash, debit, Visa, or MasterCard.

 WCS’ North Vancouver drop-off depot also offers confidential paper shredding services to the public.
 Please note that there is a minimum fee of $20 for shredding services.

 Below are some questions we are commonly asked.
 If you can’t find the answer you are looking for, don’t hesitate to call us at 604-987-1493 or send us an email.
 We are always here to help you recycle!